Precautions

 "zypper info FirmwareUpdateKit" (creates a bootable mini-DOS system)

-BIOS updates from manufacturers may come only as EXE files.
+Firmware updates from manufacturers may come only as EXE files.
 To use one, maybe install FreeDOS on a flash drive and boot from that.
-Or your BIOS may have a command for updating itself.
+Or your motherboard firmware may have a command for updating itself.
+Or use quickemu to boot Windows in a VM and run it from there.
 Or see:

 Dell's "Update the Dell BIOS in a Linux or Ubuntu environment"